martijnvandenboom/backup-website/content/blog/2024-refit-installation-to-efi-partition-of-an-imac.md

 ---
 F﻿ollow the steps below to install rEFIt to the EFI partition of an iMac

-D﻿ownload rEFIt and copy the efi folder to the /efi folder as explained below
+D﻿ownload rEFIt and copy the efi folder to the /efi folder as explained below\
+\
+B﻿efore you do the bless command disable the SIP\
+Boot in recovery mode\
+#﻿ csrutil status\
+#﻿ csrutil disable\
+#﻿ reboot

 ```
 sudo mkdir /efi